Competition & Selection

 - Ability of the supervising agencies abroad to arrange/confirm supervision and facilitate research clearance, if necessary.

 - Requirements of the program in individual countries.
 In some countries, advanced-degree candidates are preferred, and in some countries, certain fields of study are not recommended.
-Confirm with IIE before beginning an application if you do not meet country specifications.

 - Desirability of achieving wide institutional and geographic distribution.